AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_receipt_android.md

     To implement the message read receipt, take the following steps:

-    1. Send a converation read receipt when the recipient enters the conversation.
+    1. Send a conversation read receipt when the recipient enters the conversation.

     ```java
-    // The message receiver calls ackMessageRead to send the converation read receipt.
+    // The message receiver calls ackMessageRead to send the conversation read receipt.
     try {
         ChatClient.getInstance().chatManager().ackMessageRead(conversationId);
     }catch (ChatException e) {